-The Fox network is hoping listeners will piece together the mysterious fragments and realize there is indeed a pattern — one that leads straight to the network's tentpole fall series "Fringe."
+The Fox network is hoping listeners will piece together these mysterious fragments and realize there is indeed a pattern — one that leads straight to the network’s tentpole fall series “Fringe.”

 The ads are part of Fox’s innovative new ad campaign for the J.J.
 Abrams action drama that the network hopes to use to jump-start its fall season.
 Although the network declined to release specific dollar figures, the campaign represents Fox’s largest scripted series marketing effort in years.